FaulMit/captail/README.md

 ## What does it look like?

-Every image in this gallery is captured from a real Captail build.
-Mockups and concept art are not used as product screenshots.
-Maintainers can reproduce the baseline with the [screenshot capture workflow](docs/SCREENSHOTS.md).

 <p align="center">
   <img src="docs/captail-main.png" alt="Captail main window showing replay status, audio sources, recording format, disk space, and recent replays" width="420">